darwino/darwino-documentation/UI Libraries/SRV - Running Scheduled Tasks.md

 		new IntervalScheduler().interval("1m"));
     }

-As a task executes in the background, and not from an HTTP request, it does not have a DarwinoContext object available.
-Thus, if the task needs to access the database, the task should create a temporary session with using a predefined user object, or as a system admin.
-The session should be closed when the task is executed, to not hold any physical connection to the database.
+As a task executes in the background, and not from an HTTP request, it does not have a `DarwinoContext` object available.
+Thus, if the task needs to access the database, it should create a temporary session with using a predefined user object, or as a system admin.
+The session should be closed when the task is completed, to not hold any physical connection to the database.

 Example: